jtabron1/CICD_Pipeline_OPA_Lab/README.md

 EOF
 ```

-### 6.2 Update CircleCI to Validate Terraform and Deploy
+### 6.2 Update CircleCI to Validate Terraform and Deploy (Job will fail in CircleCI)
 ```bash
 # Update CircleCI config to validate terraform and deploy
 cat > .circleci/config.yml << 'EOF'